-Get there: You can bushwalk in from West Head and camp at the Basin or get the ferry across from Palm Beach.
+You can bushwalk in from West Head and camp at the Basin or get the ferry across from Palm Beach.

 You might recognise Bare Island if you’ve seen Mission Impossible 2 (motorbike onto the island scene), but snorkelling here is a lot more of a calming experience.

 In tranquil conditions nooks around the island’s less-exposed coves are ideal for both beginners and the more experienced.

 On any one day you might come across sea slugs, sponge gardens and pineapple fish.
 Keep an eye out for one of the resident turtles too.